EFForg/eff_fab/README.md

 To prime up the database with a basic admin user, run `rake db:seed`.
 To populate the app for EFF usage, login as the admin user (see application.yml for credentials) and navigate to `/admin` and click the button for `Populate Users`, this will scrape https://www.eff.org/about/staff for user names, emails, and pictures and plug them into the database.
 It takes a while...

 ##### Setup Reminder Mailings
-Reminders and shame notifications are sent over email via `rake mail:send_reminder` and `rake mail:send_shame` respectively.
+Reminders and report_on_aftermath notifications are sent over email via `rake mail:send_reminder` and `rake mail:send_report_on_aftermath` respectively.
 It's clever to have these commands executed via cron.
 An example crontab follows:

 ```
 0 12 * * 5 bash -l -c "cd /www/fab.int.eff.org/ && rake mail:send_reminder